-- On several scenes of the Gall Force OVA, many ships fire lasers at each other that make 90-degree turns to hit their targets.
+- Downplayed in several fleet battle scenes of the Gall Force OVA, where ships fire lasers out at an angle, which then angle again to hit their targets.

 - Xam'd: Lost Memories: The Hiruken Emperor uses these as one of his primary methods of attack.
 LOTS of 'em!

 - At the climax of YuYu Hakusho the Movie: Poltergeist Report, Yusuke's normally line-of-sight reigun is able to do this thanks to its energies combining with those of his teammates.

 - In Date A Live Mana Takamiya uses these when fighting the spirit known as Nightmare.
 She has limited reality warping tech that is used to do it.

 - The Lyrical Nanoha franchise has Nanoha's Axel Shooter, a magical Beam Spam whose every movement she can control, allowing her to track and shoot down multiple targets at once.

 - Kill la Kill has LOTS of these coming from Nonon Jakuzure's Symphony Regalia Mk.
 II, that are made out of music!